matthewsegovia/MajoranaNeutrinoHunt/README.md

 - Second derivative Inflection Points (inflection.py): The amount of inflection points from 80% of our charge to the peak.

-- Rising Edge Slope (rising_edge.py):
+- Rising Edge Slope (rising_edge.py): The slope of the charge that was recorded.

-- Rising Edge Asymmetry (rea.py):
+- Rising Edge Asymmetry (rea.py): This function measures how tilted in a direction the rising edge of the signal is.

-- Current Amplitude (current_amplitude.py):
+- Current Amplitude (current_amplitude.py): The peak rate of charge collection, defined as I = dq/dt which means current amplitude is the derivative of charge.

-- Energy Peak (peakandtailslope.py):
+- Energy Peak (peakandtailslope.py): The maximum analog-to-digital (ADC) count.
+The height of this peak correlates with the energy deposited by the particle in the detector.

-- Tail Slope (peakandtailslope.py):
+- Tail Slope (peakandtailslope.py): The rate of charge collection over the length of the waveform’s tail.
+It indicates how quickly charge dissipates in the detector after the initial interaction.

-- Delayed Charge Recovery (dcr.py): The area above the tail slope to the peak of the rise.
+- Delayed Charge Recovery (dcr.py): The rate of area growth in the tail slope region.
+This is measured by the area above the tail slope to the peak of the rise.

-- Fourier Transform and Low Frequency Power Ratio (fourier_lfpr.py):
+- Fourier Transform and Low Frequency Power Ratio (fourier_lfpr.py): The Fourier Transform is a mathematical operation that transforms a time-domain signal into its frequency-domain representation.
+Low Frequency Power Ratio (LFPR) is used, quantifying how much of the signal’s energy is concentrated in the low-frequency threshold by the total power spectrum of the Fourier transformed waveform.

 - Area Growth Rate (agr.py):